This is the staging environment. Changes made here will not be reflected on production.

 - Prepare graduates with superior knowledge and skills to serve local, national, and global communities through quality, patient-centered, holistic nursing care.

 - Develop nurse leaders who are caring, knowledgeable in nursing science, adept in research, secure in the use of related technologies, and prepared for continuous advancement in our ever-evolving healthcare environments.

 - Prepare nurse leaders who are prepared to provide quality, patient-centered, holistic nursing care, participate in the building of nursing profession through nursing practice, research and scholarship intended to improve health outcomes for all people.

 Please contact the Nursing Department for the most current Nursing Information Packet.

 - Completion of all required pre-nursing courses

-- Application to the Lincoln University
+- Submit a completed application to Lincoln University of Pennsylvania

-- Clearance requirements for the clinical experiences:
+- * Clearance requirements for the clinical experiences

 - CPR certification for adult, infant and child and AED (American Heart Health Care Provider Only)